Original Waste Hierarchy of Ad Lansink

 Who invented the Waste Hierarchy?

-Ad Lansink is the founder of the original waste hierarchy, which is called ‘Lansink’s Ladder’.
+Ad Lansink is the founder of the original waste hierarchy called ‘Lansink’s Ladder.’
 The former Dutch politician introduced the waste hierarchy in the Dutch parliament in 1979.
-Internationally the principle of Lansink’s Ladder is known as the Waste Hierarchy or the Hierarchy of Waste Management.
+Internationally, Lansink’s Ladder’s principle is known as the Waste Hierarchy or the Hierarchy of Waste Management.

 What does the Waste Hierarchy mean?

-The waste hierarchy, or Lansink’s Ladder, distinguishes six steps of waste management to reduce and manage waste in order to maximize the efficient use of natural resources.
+The waste hierarchy, or Lansink’s Ladder, distinguishes six steps of waste management to reduce and manage waste to maximize natural resources’ efficient use.
 It ranks waste management options according to what is best for our environment.

 Prevention and reusing waste are the top priority (avoidance).
 Recycling and high-quality energy recovery is the second priority (recovery).
 The least preferred is burning waste and dumping waste on landfills (disposal).

-The intention of the hierarchy of waste management is to Step Up the ladder and reduce the amount of waste and the need of virgin resources.
+The hierarchy of waste management intends to Step Up the ladder and reduce the amount of waste and the need for virgin resources.
 This is the reason we also see Lansink’s Ladder as a Zero Waste Hierarchy.
 The goal is to Step Up and Go Green together.

 What is the order of the Waste Hierarchy?

-To explain the hierarchy of waste management further we have to take a look into the concept of the waste hierarchy.
+To explain the hierarchy of waste management further, we have to look into the waste hierarchy concept.
 Lansink’s Ladder is a list of six steps in the shape of a pyramid or ladder.
 The waste hierarchy diagram consists of the following steps:

 List of steps of Lansink’s Waste Hierarchy